kareem05-ash/CSS/README.md

 # CSS Learning

 This repo is for learning **CSS** as the second step of being a **Full-Stack Web Developer**
-The repo will be added continously by learning, practise files and sometimes will be some css Applications
+The repo will be updated continously by learning, practise files and sometimes will be updated with some CSS Applications

 ## Author